Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Introduction

 Interpolation tables are not the only approach to approximating cooling and heating functions.
 One alternate approach is simplified chemical networks which follow only the most relevant atoms and molecules, which \textit{can} be evaluated on-the-fly \citep[e.g.][]{anninos97, grassi11, richings14, salz15, bovino16}.
 Other works use Cloudy to calculate cooling and heating functions for gas properties sampled from a numerical galaxy formation simulation of interest \citep[e.g.][]{robertson_kravtsov08, wiersma10, romero21, robinson22}.
 These `true' cooling and heating functions can then be used to train a neural network to predict cooling and heating functions (at least for gas properties which are reasonably consistent with those seen in the training data) \citep[e.g.][]{grassi11, galligan19}.

-Cooling and heating functions depend on several gas parameters, as well as the incident radiation field, which is in general a function of frequency that can require an arbitrarily large number of parameters to describe.
-Since an interpolation table of very large dimension is computationally impractical, we need to find a smaller number of \postsubmit{parameters able to capture the dependence of cooling and heating functions on the incident radiation field}.
+Cooling and heating functions depend on several gas parameters, as well as the incident radiation field, which is in general a function of frequency.
+The effect of the incident radiation field on the gas can be described by the photoionization rates for all possible ionization states of elements in the gas.
+Since an interpolation table in very large dimension is computationally impractical, we need to find a smaller number of photoionization rates that are still able to capture the dependence of cooling and heating functions on the incident radiation field.
 This is an example of the general class of dimensionality reduction problems.
 Such problems are common in machine learning, and several machine learning techniques exist to approach these problems \citep[see reviews by][]{zebari20, jia22}.